Elijah F. Pennypacker: Stationmaster

-Pennypacker's safe house was his family home, Whitehorse Farm, originally constructed in 1770 and located in Schuylkill Township, Pennsylvania.
+Pennypacker's safe house was his family home, White Horse Farm, originally constructed in 1770 and located in Schuylkill Township, Pennsylvania.
 The farm house was Pennypacker's own home for the duration of his life.
 During the years prior to emancipation, Pennypacker served in the local, county, and statewide anti-slavery societies.

 Pennypacker's activities in the Underground Railroad and those of Dr. Bartholomew Fussell were complementary in Chester County, Pennsylvania.
 Pennypacker aided hundreds of runaway slaves in their efforts to achieve freedom.

 Abolitionist John G. Whittier paid tribute to Pennypacker stating:

 In mind, body, and brave championship of the cause of freedom he was one of the most remarkable men I ever knew.

 In addition to his involvement in the abolition movement, Pennypacker aided famine-stricken Irish in 1848.

 After the American Civil War, Pennypacker became a member of the Prohibition Party, and ran unsuccessfully for public office as a member of the Prohibition Party.
 He also was a founder and an officer in the Pennsylvania Mutual Fire Insurance Company.